18F/tock/README.md

 ### Using Docker

 To use Tock with docker make sure you have the latest version fo docker installed.
+You need an `.env` file or change the setting in the `docker-compose.yml` to your environment file.
+You can copy the `sample.env`to `.env`to get started right away.

 To build a new image run:
 ```shell
 $ docker-compose build tock